 2. Time saved in browsing multiple remote job websites

-Job aggregator websites such as Remoteok.io can be a time saviour as you don’t have to browse through multiple remote job boards to find the relevant opportunity.
+Job aggregator websites such as Remoteok.io and Upwork can be time saviours as you don’t have to browse through multiple remote job boards to find the relevant opportunity.
 Websites like Fiverr and Clickworker act as marketplaces for freelance services and you can just be hired directly for what you’re good at.

 3. Regular job updates

 Newsletters, twitter notifications and RSS feeds are common mediums through which you can stay updated on new remote job postings.
 While choosing a remote job website, you should check the medium(s) on which the website sends updates.
 (Pro Tip — Use a RSS feed reader and add feeds of remote job websites that offer RSS feeds to receive updates quickly and easily).
 Consider SolidGigs, for instance, you will receive only the gigs suitable for you on a weekly basis.
 Check out some of its alternatives too.
 Workew, too, gives updates in their newsletter as well as Twitter feed regularly.
 On remote jobs websites like remote.io and Working Nomads, you can even choose whether you wish to receive updates daily or on a weekly basis.

 If you have a great portfolio and good experience, then you can choose profile discovery platforms like Outsourcely that allows clients to search for listed profiles, if it matches their requirements.
 Jobspresso, on the other hand, carefully curates the job posting so you can look for the exact type of job you want.
 Similarly, AngelList is well known for listing jobs from some of the best startups around the world and if it suits what you are looking for, it is an ideal fit.
 Ziprecruiter is also a good option.